Firestone Walker Brewing Company: 805

 In 2012, Firestone Walker released 805, a blonde ale.
-The beer was named after the brewery's home region of the Central Coast and was initially meant to be sold locally.
+The beer was named in honor of the brewery's home region of the Central Coast (805 is the area code for Paso Robles, where Firestone Walker is headquartered) and was initially meant to be sold locally.
 However, demand spread to other parts of California and throughout the Western United States.
 In 2016, Firestone Walker decided to expand distribution of 805 to Arizona, Nevada and Texas.
 That same year, 805 became the top-selling craft beer in California.
 Distribution of 805 later expanded to Oregon, Washington, Hawaii, Montana and Idaho.
 805 today accounts for more than 50 percent of the Firestone Walker's total beer production.

 805 is recognized as one of the most successful beer brands launched in the past decade.
 805 is built on grassroots marketing and the idea of a "California mindset that can be lived anywhere".

 in 2021, 805 Cerveza was released as the first 805 line extension, following a test run in California.
 805 Cerveza is billed as a California light beer brewed with lime.